Security in OpenAPI

 Security can be applied at two levels in OpenAPI:

-- Per operation security: only applied to the operation, overriding any global level security.
+- Per-operation security: The security is only applied to the operation, overriding any global-level security.

 Working with security requirements

 Depending on the API, security requirements can be simple or complex.
-Some examples should hopefully help to illustrate how to work with security requirements in OpenAPI.
+The following examples illustrate how to work with security requirements in OpenAPI.

-All operations in an API may require an API key for access.
-This can be defined at the document level using the security
+All the operations in an API may require an API key for access.
+You can define this requirement at the document level using the security

 section.

 A simple API might have some publicly accessible endpoints, but require an API key for others.
-The security
+You can use the security

-section can be used to define the security requirements for the entire API or for specific operations.
+section to define the security requirements either for the entire API or for specific operations.

-A more complex API might require different security requirements for different operations, or even allow multiple security schemes to be used interchangeably.
+A more complex API may have different security requirements for different operations, or even allow multiple security schemes to be used interchangeably.

-Here is an example where the API can be accessed with either an API key or OAuth 2.0.
-OAuth 2 allows for more granular access control using the concept of scopes, which can be defined in the securitySchemes
+In the following example, the API can be accessed with either an API key or OAuth 2.0.
+OAuth 2.0 allows for more granular access control using the concept of scopes, which can be defined in the securitySchemes

 section for specific operations.